Qqwy/elixir-specify/README.md

 Often, Providers have sensible default values on how they work, making their usage simpler:
 - `Specify.Provider.Process` will look at the configured `key`, but will default to the configuration specification module name.
-- `Specify.Providers.MixEnv` will look at the configured `application_name` and `key`, but will default to the whole environment of an application (`Application.get_all_env`) if no key was set, with `application_name` defaulting to the configuration specification module name.
+- `Specify.Provider.MixEnv` will look at the configured `application_name` and `key`, but will default to the whole environment of an application (`Application.get_all_env`) if no key was set, with `application_name` defaulting to the configuration specification module name.
-- `Specify.Providers.SystemEnv` will look at the configured `prefix` but will default to the module name (in all caps), followed by the field name (in all caps, separated by underscores).
+- `Specify.Provider.SystemEnv` will look at the configured `prefix` but will default to the module name (in all caps), followed by the field name (in all caps, separated by underscores).
 What names should be used for a field is also configurable.

 ## Writing Providers